pramitacse/Final-Project_Visual-Analytics/README.md

 - open the webpage "localhost:5000"

 ## Frontend Part
-- Shows Beeswarm , Histogram and WordCloud and listView
+- Shows Beeswarm Plot , Mulitple Histogram plot , WordCloud and list View of all musics

 -Users can search their prefference based on: Track,Artist and Year